Our Verdict

 Seat

 Each seat moves independently of the other for individualized comfort, and unlike tandem strollers, each passenger has the same experience.
 The Navigator has a padded leg rest, but it isn't adjustable, and there is a gap before the footrest.
-The footrest is wider than the Expedition and is hard plastic, so it is easy to clean.
-The seatbacks recline using a plastic buckle with a one-side adjustable strap length.
+The footrest is wider than the Expedition stroller and is hard plastic, so it is easy to clean.
+The seatbacks recline using a plastic buckle with a one-sided adjustable strap length.
 Operating the buckle requires two hands and is stiff.
-The strap can be a struggle to move; one hand has to hold the plastic end while the other moves the strap through the plastic threading.
+The strap can be difficult to move; one hand has to hold the plastic end while the other moves the strap through the plastic threading.
 Both seats slope back, but not far enough to be perfect for napping.
 Other jogging style options offer cozier napping.

 Sunshade